sbcgua/mockup_loader/README.md

 ## Load source redirection

 Zipped mockups slug is supposed to be uploaded as a MIME object via SMW0.
 However, during data or test creation, it is more convenient (and faster) to read local file.
-In particular, not to upload 'draft' test data to the system.
+In particular, not to upload 'draft' test data to the system before it is ready, interfering with other developers.
+It is also very convenient to use in conjunction with [java script mockup compiler](https://github.com/sbcgua/mockup-compiler-js) (see "Conversion from Excel" section below).

-`i_type` and `i_path` are the parameters to the `create` method to define the 'normal' mockup source.
+To normally code the mockup source via `i_type` and `i_path` parameters to the `create` method.
 To **temporarily** switch to another source you can use the transaction `ZMOCKUP_LOADER_SWSRC`.
-It will initialize SET/GET parameters `ZMOCKUP_LOADER_STYPE` and `ZMOCKUP_LOADER_SPATH(MIME)` which will **override** defaults for the current session only.
-Code-wise, you can also find out if the mockup loader instance is redirected by calling `is_redirected` method.
+It will initialize SET/GET parameters `ZMOCKUP_LOADER_STYPE` and `ZMOCKUP_LOADER_SPATH`/`ZMOCKUP_LOADER_SMIME` which will **override** defaults for the current session only.

 ![switch source](docs/switch.png)

-N.B.
+Code-wise, you can also find out if the mockup loader instance is redirected by calling `is_redirected` method.
+E.g. to issue redirection warning within your unit tests (see example in [REFERENCE.md](docs/REFERENCE.md))

-- Type change in the selection screen immediately changes the parameters in session memory, no run is required ('enter' should be pressed though after manual text fields change to trigger `on screen`)
+User's manual:

-- `Get SU3` reads param values from user master (useful when you work on the same project for some time)
+- Type change in the selection screen immediately changes the parameters in session memory, no run is required (**'enter' must be pressed** though after manual text fields change to trigger `on screen` event)
-- `Upload to MIME` uploads the file to MIME storage instead of going through `SMW0` (the MIME object must exist)
+- `Upload to MIME` toolbar button uploads the file to MIME storage instead of going through `SMW0` (the MIME object must exist)
-- Saving variants is also convenient ;)
+- Saving variants is also convenient.
+You can then call the variant by `Variants` or `My variants` (created by your user) toolbar commands.
+Prefer these commands to the native variant selection (the very first button), because native variant command does not trigger `on screen`, so you must press Enter after choosing your variant (which is less convenient).

 ## Conversion from Excel